rohitsripathi9/Cognizant/Deep-Skilling/WEEK 5/Angular/README.md

-# Angular
+# React

-This folder contains notes, examples, and hands-on exercises related to Angular development.
+This folder contains notes, examples, and hands-on exercises related to React development.